 Absence – what to do if your child is absent for any reason

 Parents are requested to phone the school on the first day of absence.
-Please telephone between 8.00 a.m. and 9.00 a.m. when you can leave a message on the answer phone.
-Absences can also be reported via email to email@example.com
+Please telephone before 9.00 a.m. when you can leave a message on the answer phone.
+Absences can also be reported via email to firstname.lastname@example.org

 To leave a message call 020 8462 3196 Option 1 to leave an absence message.
 State your child’s name, class and short reason for absence.
 We need to know why your child is not in school on the first day of absence in order to ensure that they are safe and to authorise the absence.